Key Risks Faced by the Business Areas

 Founded in 1954, Teleste is a technology and services company consisting of two business areas: Video and Broadband Solutions and Network Services.
 Europe is the main market and business area, but the company aims to expand its business particularly in North America.
 Teleste's customers include cable operators, public transport operators, rolling stock manufacturers and specified organisations in the public sector.

 In Video and Broadband Solutions, customer-specific and integrated deliveries of solutions create favourable conditions for growth.
 On the other hand, the allocation of resources to the deliveries and the technical implementation are demanding tasks, which is why there are also risks involved.
 Our operator customers' network investments vary according to the development of technology, customers' need to upgrade and their financial structure.
 End-to-end deliveries of video security and information solution systems may be large in size, setting high demands for the project quotation calculation and management and, consequently, involving risks.
 Increased competition created by the new service providers may undermine the cable operators' ability to invest.
 Correct technological choices, product development and their timing are vital to our success.
 Various technologies are used in our products and solutions, and the intellectual property rights associated with the application of these technologies can be interpreted in different ways by different parties.
 Such difficulties of interpretation may lead to costly investigations or court proceedings.
 Customers have very demanding requirements for the performance of products, their durability in challenging conditions and their compatibility with other components of integrated systems.
 Regardless of careful planning and quality assurance, complex products may fail in the customer's network and lead to expensive repair obligations.
 The consequences of natural phenomena or accidents, such as fire, may reduce the availability of components in the order-delivery chain of the electronics industry or suspend our own manufacturing operations.
+Customs levies imposed by major powers in the world economy and other trade war measures may have a negative effect on component supply chains and, in particular, the profitability of products exported to the United States.
 Many competitors in the business area come from the USA, which is why the exchange rate of the euro against the US dollar has an effect on our competitiveness.
 In particular, the development of the exchange rates of the US dollar and the Chinese renminbi against the euro influences our product costs.
 The company hedges against short-term currency exposure by means of forward exchange contracts.
+The UK leaving the European Union without a withdrawal agreement in place could make deliveries to English customers more difficult.
+Teleste is preparing for this contingency by storing products locally.

 Net sales of Network Services come mainly from a small number of large European customers.
 Therefore, a significant change in the demand for our services by any one of them is reflected in the actual deliveries and profitability.
 The improvement of customer satisfaction and productivity requires efficient service process management, as well as innovative process, product and logistics solutions to ensure the quality and cost-efficiency of services.
 The smooth functioning of cable networks requires efficient technical management of the networks and suitable equipment solutions in accordance with contractual obligations.
 This, in turn, requires continuous development of the skills and knowledge of our personnel and subcontractors.
 In addition, the sufficiency and usage rates of our personnel and subcontractor network influence the company's delivery capacity and profitability.
 Subcontractors' costs may increase faster than it is possible for Teleste to increase the prices of its services to its own customers.
 In larger projects with overall responsibility, tender calculation and project management are complex tasks that involve risks.
 Severe weather conditions may affect our ability to deliver services.